Skip to main content

 go:strokeEngine--Switch to stroke engine mode from the menu

-go:menu--Return to main menu from either mode
+go:menu--Return to main menu from any mode

 Response format